drs-az/Beam/README.md

    - **Decrypt Text File**
    - **Encrypt Image**
    - **Decrypt QR**
-3. For encryption, enter your message or upload an image (ensure the image is **100kb or smaller**); for decryption, paste the encrypted string, upload an encrypted text file, or scan/upload a QR code image.
+3. For encryption, enter your message or upload an image.
+Large images are automatically split into 100kb chunks.
+For decryption, paste the encrypted string, upload an encrypted text file, or scan/upload a QR code image.
 4. Enter your passphrase.
 5. Click the corresponding action button:
    - **Run** for text encryption/decryption